adsonet/book-search/README.md

 ## Overview

-The **Book Search API** is a modular backend service designed to fetch, normalize, and aggregate book data from multiple third-party providers.
-This service abstracts away provider-specific API differences, supports multiple query types (author, publisher, year), and returns a consistent JSON structure.

-The solution is designed for **scalability, maintainability, and testability**, following modern engineering practices and production-ready patterns.
+The Book Search API has been re-written as a modular backend service for fetching and normalizing book data from multiple third-party providers.
+The solution is designed for scalability, maintainability, and testability, following modern engineering practices and production-ready patterns.

----

 ## Architectural Design

-The Book Search API has been re-written as a modular backend service for fetching and normalizing book data from multiple third-party providers.
 This service abstracts away provider-specific API differences, supports multiple query types (author, publisher, year), and returns a consistent JSON structure.
 Each provider implements a common interface and handles its own query construction and response mapping (JSON or XML), enabling loose coupling and easy extensibility.

 A unified parser layer was implemented to ensure all provider responses are converted into a consistent JSON format, so consumers would never need to handle provider-specific formats.
 The BookSearchApiClientService now acts as a Facade, exposing simple methods like getBooksByAuthor, getBooksByPublisher, and getBooksByYear while hiding the underlying complexity.